opensourcefeed/opensourcefeed.github.io/distribution-xubuntu.md

   Xubuntu 15.10 Wily Werewolf - not a silver bullet : "http://www.open-source-feed.com/2015/11/xubuntu-1510-wily-werewolf-not-silver.html"
 ---

-**Xubuntu** is a full featured, yet lightweight and resource efficient GNU/Linux distribution.
+**Xubuntu** is a full-featured, yet lightweight and resource efficient GNU/Linux distribution.
 Built on top of Ubuntu core, it provides a reliable, stable and secure platform along with Xfce Desktop environment.

 Xubuntu is one among the early members of official community flavors of Ubuntu and has a fair amount of user base.
-It is mainly choosen by people having older systems, notebooks or who don't like the *complexities* of other main stream desktop environments.
+It is mainly chosen by people having older systems, notebooks or who don't like the *complexities* of other mainstream desktop environments.

-Instead of providing vanilla Xfce Desktop, Xubuntu ships a fairly custmoized version of Xfce.
-These customizations includes, but not limited to, a professional looking icon and Gtk theme, Whisker application menu, and a set of beautiful wallpapers.
+Instead of providing vanilla Xfce Desktop, Xubuntu ships a fairly customized version of Xfce.
+These customizations include, but not limited to, a professional looking icon and Gtk theme, Whisker application menu, and a set of beautiful wallpapers.

 There is another variation of Xubuntu called, Xubuntu Core.
-It is a minimal version of Xubuntu with vanilla Xfce desktop
+It is a minimal version of Xubuntu with vanilla Xfce desktop.